howtographql/howtographql/content/frontend/angular-apollo/6-more-mutations-and-updating-the-store.md

 </Instruction>

 All you do here is add information about the user who posted a link as well as information about the links' votes in the query's payload.
-You can now run the app again and the links will be properly displayed.
+You can now rerun the app, and the links will be displayed appropriately.

 ![](https://i.imgur.com/8WLXSIe.png)